mtheadley/SystemHealthPreso/PITCHME.md

 +++

-## Demo
+### Demo

 ---

 ###Bonus

-Since the API endpoint will return a 503 (System Unavailable) vs a 200, DevOps can use the endpoint in their build process to ensure the application was deployed successfully.
+Since the API endpoint will return a 503 (System Unavailable) is there is an issue, and a 200 otherwise; DevOps can use the endpoint in their build process to ensure the application was deployed successfully.

 +++